Arohrba5/S1-Analyst/README.md

  - Identify key noteworthy quotes

 ## What is an S-1 Filing?
 SEC Form S-1 is the initial registration form required by the SEC for new securities offered by public companies in the US.
 S-1 filings are typically submitted by private companies as they prepare to go public.
-These documents can be updated multiple times, so this app focuses on retrieving the most recent version of a company's S-1 filing.
+These documents can be updated multiple times, so this app retrieves the most recent version of a company's S-1 filing.

 ## Features
  - **Quick Access**: Fetch and display the latest S-1 filing for a given company using its CIK (Central Index Key).